JereKuusela/valheim-expand_world/publish/README.md

 - terrain: Identifier of a default biome.
 Determines which terrain algorithm to use.
 Required for new biomes.
 - altitudeDelta: Flat increase/decrease to the terrain altitude.
 See Altitude section for more info.
 - altitudeMultiplier: Multiplier to the terrain altitude (relative to the water level).
+- forestMultiplier: Multiplier to the global forest multiplier.
+Using this requires an extra biome check which will lower the performance.
 - environments: List of available environments (weathers) and their relative chances.
 - color: Terrain style.
 Not fully sure how this works but the color value somehow determines which default biome terrain style to use.
 - mapColor: Color in the minimap (red, green, blue, alpha).